The Three Language Acquisition Stages

 Language, in its varied manifestations, is mankind’s defining achievement, and it also defines us.
 Language can be social, political, technical, practical, entertaining, sensual, philosophical, and much more.
 At the banquet of life, each language is another course.
 The better you can use languages, your own and others, the more you can enjoy the feast.
 At least that has been my experience.

 I have achieved varying degrees of fluency in 21 languages, and look forward to learning more.
 To me, there are three language acquisition stages, which I outline here.
 A great deal of money is wasted on ineffective language instruction, which ignore these natural stages.

 The First Stage

 My Goal: To become familiar with a strange language.

 Main Task: Listen repeatedly to short, simple content.

-My Target Languages (possible future): Hindi, Turkish, Farsi.
+My Target Languages (possible future): Hindi, Dutch, Indonesian.